 A Banned Drinkers Register (BDR) identifies people who are banned from purchasing takeaway alcohol and stops their purchase.

-A trial of the BDR was introduced in the Pilbara last December, but came into full effect on Monday 4 January 2021.
-Anyone who purchases takeaway alcohol in this region is now required to present photo ID.
+A trial of the BDR is underway in the Pilbara, Kimberley and Goldfields regions.
+Anyone who purchases takeaway alcohol in these regions are required to present photo ID.

 The Banned Drinkers Register does not replace current liquor restrictions in place at various locations throughout the State.